Increase DR score red

 One of the key metrics they use to calculate your DA is your backlink profile.
 This is a collection of links that point to your website from other websites.

 Backlinks are considered a reliable measure of a site’s authority.
-In theory, this is because websites will only link out when the content is worth linking to.
+In theory, this is because reputable websites will only link out when the content is worth linking to.

 Technically, if a site has a lot of high-quality backlinks, it means that many different people have vouched that it contains high-quality content.